docknetwork/planning/rfc/0008-delagatable-credentials.md

 ## Other Considerations

-Unspecified
+VCDM credential Schema delegations.

 ## Open Questions

-Unspecified

 ### Data Restrictions

 How can logic-based delegations specify generic predicates on data like "the object ?a is an integer literal" or "?a == not(?b)"

-Perhaps [Generic Predicates](https://github.com/docknetwork/rify/issues/7) would be required.
+Perhaps [Generic Predicates](https://github.com/docknetwork/rify/issues/7) are a solution.

 Schema formats often allow expressing restrictions on values, like "?a is less than 4", but to my knowledge, these restrictions are not extensible.
 There isn't a way to introduce new predicates like "?a is even".
 Unsure whether multi-element predicates like "?a == not(?b)" are supported in any existing graph schema language. https://www.w3.org/TR/shacl/